 PFOS- response in artificial seawater matrix.
 Finally, as can be seen in Fig. 5C and Fig. 6B, there is an increase in current at potentials more positive than the transfer potential of PFOS- for measurements in the seawater matrix.
-In order to determine if any of the matrix components were responsible for this increase in current, PFOS- detection was performed in a synthetic matrix that mimics seawater, in a similar manner to previous studies that assessed performance in artificial urine and saliva.
-Initial experiments to characterize the influence of an artificial sea water (ASW) matrix on ion-transfer DPSV showed that the components present in this mixture decreased the available potential window relative to that achieved when the aqueous phase consisted of supporting electrolyte (LiCl, 10 mM).
+In order to determine if any of the matrix components were responsible for this increase in current, PFOS- detection was performed in a synthetic matrix that mimics seawater, in a similar manner to previous studies that assessed performance in artificial urine76 and saliva.45 Initial experiments to characterize the influence of an artificial sea water (ASW) matrix on ion-transfer DPSV showed that the components present in this mixture decreased the available potential window relative to that achieved when the aqueous phase consisted of supporting electrolyte (LiCl, 10 mM).
 The transfer of ions present in the ASW matrix significantly reduced the potential window, therefore limiting the working range.
 Figure 7 shows the DPSV of PFOS- in the ASW matrix, and can be directly compared with the response in real seawater.

 Figure 7.
-DPSV (background subtracted) of increasing concentrations of PFOS- in artificial seawater at the $\mu$ ITIES array.
+DPSV (background subtracted) of increasing concentrations of PFOS- in artificial seawater at the μ ITIES array.
 Response from 0.1 to 1.0 nM PFOS-.
 Inset: calibration curve of current vs concentration.
-Data points are averages of three measurements and error bars are $\pm$ 1 standard deviation.
+Data points are averages of three measurements and error bars are ± 1 standard deviation.
+Where error bars are not visible, they are smaller than the symbol size.

-As can be seen, the background-subtracted stripping voltammograms show that the stripping peak currents increase with PFOS $^{-}$ concentration and a linear fit was obtained in the studied concentration range (0.1-1.0 nM).
-The equation of the linear fit was: $I_p = 1.21$ (nA/nM)(concentration) - 0.02 (nA), $R^2 = 0.9973$ , n = 10.
+As can be seen, the background-subtracted stripping voltammograms show that the stripping peak currents increase with PFOS- concentration and a linear fit was obtained in the studied concentration range (0.1-1.0 nM).
+The equation of the linear fit was: $I_p = 1.06$ (nA/nM)(concentration) - 0.04 (nA), R2 = 0.9964, n = 10.
 The analytical characteristics calculated for the detection of PFOS in ASW are listed in Table 1.
 The sensitivity was lower compared to that in pure aqueous electrolyte due to the influence of the ASW matrix ions, as discussed above for the real seawater matrix.
-Notably, there is no practical difference between the real seawater samples (with and without LiCl) and the ASW matrix, indicating that the importance of high ion concentration in the transfer of PFOS $^{-}$ in the studied system.
-Nevertheless the increase in current above 0.4 V is present in the ASW matrix as well as the seawater samples: this might be a feature of the high ion concentration and and will require additional experiemnts to understand it.
+There are only slight differences in sensitivity (calibration graph slope) between the real seawater samples (with and without LiCl) and the ASW matrix (taking into consideration in the transfer of PFOS- in the studied system.
+Nevertheless the increase in current above 0.4 V is present in the ASW matrix as well as the seawater samples: this might be a feature of the high ion concentration and will require additional experiments to understand it.